 Salad in a Mason Jar

-I know you have seen the post about salads in a mason jar a thousand times already but this one is a little different.
-I tried the #Salads In A Jar the way others said to and no matter how many days they sat in the jars (1-6), they were still soggy.
+We know you have seen the post about salads in a mason jar a thousand times already, but this one is a little different.
+We tried the Salads In A Jar the way others said to and no matter how many days they sat in the jars (1-6), they were still soggy.
 Even on day 1.
-I figured I better share how the salads in a jar worked best for me… let me know if you have other tips to make them even better.
+We want to share how the salads in a jar worked best for us… Let us know if you have other tips to make them even better.

 3 reasons: